PerMalmberg/du-render/README.md

 `distance` is in pixels

+`visible` determines if an item is visible

+`hitable` determines if an item takes part in hit detection.
+An item must also be visible to take part.

 If a style is missing, the engine will create a default one using crimosn as the color scheme.

 ### Components